 - A. Applicability.
-Section 4.04.20 applies to Heavy Vehicle Repair uses in the GI Zoning District. - B. General. - 1.
+Section 4.04.20 applies to Heavy Vehicle Repair uses in the GI districtZoning District. - B. General. - 1.
 Motor vehicle service and repair must be conducted within a building and must not include on-site storage of inoperable vehicles. - 2.
 All vehicles accepted for repair must be screened in accordance with Section 4.06.07. - 3.
-Any loading/unloading of vehicles and vehicle storage areas must be located on the same lot and separated from the customer parking areas. - C. Heavy Vehicle Repair Uses with Accessory Vehicle Sales. - 1.
-Motor vehicle sales are permitted as an accessory use to heavy vehicle repair subject to this Section 4.04.20.C.
+Any loading/unloading of vehicles and vehicle storage areas must be located on the same lot and separated from the customer parking areas.

+C. Heavy Vehicle Repair Uses with Accessory Vehicle Sales.

+- 1. Motor vehicle sales are permitted as an accessory use to heavy vehicle repair subject to this Section 4.04.20.C.
 This Section does not prevent a mechanic from selling a car to recover costs associated with a mechanic's lien. - 2.
 Location. - a.
-The accessory vehicle sales must be on the same lot and within the same building as the principal use of Vehicle Repair, Heavy.
+The accessory vehicle sales must be on the same lot and within the same building as the principal use of Vehicle Repair, Heavy. - b.
+Accessory vehicle sales are only permitted when the use is located on a paved local road capable of accommodating the traffic generated by the use and accessed by the same roads that serve the principal use.